Chingjing Gaoshan You Ji Wulong Cha (Organic Chingjing High Mountain Oolong Tea)

-Grown at an elevation of 1800 meters on Chinjing Mountain in central Taiwan (Nantou County) this tea from Katie Yen is farmed without the use of pesticides or herbicides.
+Grown at an elevation of 1800 meters on Chinjing Mountain in central Taiwan (Nantou County) this tea from Katie Yen is farmed without the use of pesticides, herbicides or fertilizers of any kind.
 It is USDA certified organic.
-The dry leaf is loosely rolled semi ball shape and has a nice spice aroma; the infused leaf reveals wonderful leaf sets of a deep jade color.
-The tea liquor is a clear medium green gold color.
-The nose displays wonderful spring peach fragrances.
+The dry leaf is loosely rolled semi ball shape and has a nice spice aroma; the infused leaf reveals wonderful leaf sets of a dark jade color.
+The leaf sets are on the small side and have very short internodes (due to abstaining from fertilizer.)
+The tea liquor is a clear dark green gold color.
 In the mouth the tea viscous, full bodied and round.
 The tea has good grip at the back of the mouth.
 There is a distinct buttery quality to the flavor followed by a long and satisfying finish where the spiciness reveals itself again.
 This is an exceptionally fine example of Taiwan Gaoshan tea.

 Grower: Yen Ching-Yu

 To prepare this tea in the traditional gongfu style use a gaiwan or Yixing pot and 6 grams of tea per 100ml of water at 212°F. Steep for 20 seconds.
 Reduce time to 15 seconds for the second steep and then increase with each subsequent steep.